atimpone/aws-foundation-journey/README.md

 Later, after your organization has demonstrated success with the initial few projects, you will likely make larger investments during the foundation stage of your journey to support cloud adoption at scale.

 <img src="images/foundation.png" alt="Cloud Foundation" width="700"/>

 ---

+---
+**Review Note: Current focus is to complete the first guide: "Establish Initial Development Environments"**

+As the authors encounter best practices and resources associated with the subjects of the other guides outlined below, they will continue to add notes and links in those remaining guides.

+---